Netherlands

 Corporate - Other taxes

-The standard VAT rate is 21%.
+The standard VAT rate is 21 per cent.

 The following domestic transactions are exempt from VAT:

-Effective 1 July 2021, the Netherlands implemented the EU VAT rules applicable to cross-border business-to-consumer (B2C) e-commerce activities.
+The Netherlands implemented the EU VAT rules applicable to cross-border business-to-consumer (B2C) e-commerce activities.

 Many goods imported to the Netherlands from outside the European Union are subject to customs and excise duties.
 The tariffs and rates that apply to the different goods vary widely and change regularly.